 The good: I love that XP2 film is developed in C-41 chemicals so you can get it developed anywhere without the cost and time of B+W processing.
 I really love the grain, and the sharpness was great for a plastic lightweight camera; the flash and vignette concentrate the attention on the subject.
 The camera has a very center-weighted focus and is best suited for close, centered subjects.

-Lomography Simple Use Reusable Film Camera Color Negative 400
+The camera: Lomography Simple Use Reusable Color Negative Film Camera

 Rosario Oddo is a Seattle-based photographer, born in Chile in 1984, who has been constantly shooting film since the early 90s and her primary focus is to capture the charm of domestic, ordinary life.